raed-nimer/CI_PP1_CG/README.md

 # User Stories

 ### First time user objectives

-1. As a first time user, when I open the page I want to be sure that I am on the right page.
+1. As a first time user, I want to be able to navigate easily through the website.
-2. As a first time user, I want to be able to navigate easily through the website.
+2. As a first time user, I want to be able to sign up to the gym community.
 3. As a first time user, I want to be able to see what this gym is all about, learn more and contact them.
-4. As a first time user, I want to able to navigate through the website on a mobile device.
+4. As a first time user, I want to able to see the programs offered by the Gym.
 5. As a first time user, I want to be able to find the gym location.

 ### Returning user objectives
-6. As a returning user, I would like to navigate to the right section quickly and easily.
-7. As a returning user, I want to be able to find the price lists for the packages offered.
+6. As a returning user, I want to be able to find the price lists for the packages offered.
-8. As a returning user, I want to be able to sign up to the gym community.
+7. As a returning user, I want to be able to find a phone contact to get more information.
-9. As a returning user, I want to be able to access the gym's social media pages.
+8. As a returning user, I want to be able to access the gym's social media pages.

 # features